refreakk/TrelloBot/README.md

-# TrelloBot
+# BotTrello
-TrelloBot for trello.com
+Bot for the trello.com website.
+Knows how to create boards, cards, lists and more.
+Written on node.js